dbpokorny/autoclave/README.md

 It is possible for a program to read from and write to the filesystem.
 This data is stored in filesys/user/repo, so a path such as "path/to/file" will effectively read and write filesys/user/repo/path/to/file.
-All reads and writes must use relative pathnames
+All reads and writes in translated code must use relative pathnames